MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 2. On your HoloLens, use the bloom gesture to open the Home menu, and then open the Microsoft Store app and search for “Guides”.

-3. Select Install to download and install the Guides application.
+3. Select **Install** to download and install the Guides application.

 > [!NOTE]
-> For instructions on opening and signing in to the app, see the procedure below.
+> For instructions on opening and signing in to the app, if you're an author, see the [HoloLens authoring topic](hololens-authoring.md).
+Operators can use the [Guides Operating manual](operator-guide.md).

 ### Distribute the apps through the Microsoft Store for Business